m-rejdych/multi-snake/README.md

   npm run start:dev
 ```

+The app will run on http://localhost:3000 by default.

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file inside client and server directories.
+To run this project, should add the following environment variables to your .env file for both client and server directories.

 `SERVER_URL` ex: "localhost"